GoogleCloudPlatform/google-fluentd/README.md

 The default build environment requires Test Kitchen and VirtualBox for local development.
-Test Kitchen also exposes the ability to provision instances using various cloud providers like AWS, DigitalOcean, or OpenStack.
+Test Kitchen also exposes the ability to provision instances using various cloud providers like DigitalOcean, or OpenStack.
 For more information, please see the [Test Kitchen documentation](http://kitchen.ci).

 Once you have tweaked your `.kitchen.yml` (or `.kitchen.local.yml`) to your